hargoniX/fil-rb/doc/report.typ

 The most basic operations for any data structure are `insert`, `erase` and `contains`.
 Defining `contains` for any binary search tree is a very simple recursive function.

-// TODO: do we want to explain how balancing works and how they operate on traversal?
 Insertion is an adaption of @nipkowFDSA to Lean4, which is mostly the simple, functional approach to balancing demonstrated in @Okasaki1999.